 In a full-scale conversion drivetrain, the wind turbine gearbox is protected because the generator is not connected directly to the grid and therefore subjected to grid faults that can create excessive stress on the drivetrain.
 A highly efficient solution that also provides better power quality to the grid.

 AMSC’s direct drive superconductor generator design utilizes power dense superconductors to create a smaller, lighter and more efficient machine that produces higher power ratings and energy yields while lowering installation, operating and maintenance costs.

 SuperGEAR™ SG System

 AMSC’s patented SuperGEAR drivetrain provides the wind turbine’s generator with a direct connection to the utility grid.
 With no converter or transformer required, it produces the best possible power quality available on the global market.
-This drivetrain solution enables smaller and lighter nacelles with higher and more stable efficiency and reliability – characteristics that are particularly crucial for offshore wind installations.
+This drivetrain solution enables smaller and lighter nacelles with higher and more stable efficiency and reliability.